Murree Admin Taking Measures To Provide Best Facilities To Tourists - UrduPoint

 Murree Admin Taking Measures To Provide Best Facilities To Tourists

-The Murree administration is taking concrete steps to provide all kinds of exceptional and best facilities to the tourists’ influx to with dignity to enjoy their trip at recreational spots in the area

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Jul, 2024) The Murree administration is taking concrete steps to provide all kinds of exceptional and best facilities to the tourists’ influx to with dignity to enjoy their trip at recreational spots in the area.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Jul, 2024) The Murree administration is taking concrete steps to provide all kinds of exceptional and best facilities to the tourists’ with dignity to enjoy their trip at recreational spots in the area.

 He said the cleanliness campaign has already been launched in various parks to ensure neat and clean ambiance for better entertainment facilities for the tourists.
 A large number of local and foreign tourists are thronging to Murree to enjoy their day.